 (Official White House photo by Pete Souza)

-Investment in large-scale transportation projects would be a great way to
+Investment in large-scale transportation projects would be a great way to create jobs

 , but House Republicans have called for massive cuts

 to the federal transportation budget, cuts that would not only forgo job creation but would put us at risk of badly damaged infrastructure requiring more costly repairs in the future.

 Sam Stein reports that President Obama is ready to make the case for transportation funding to continue at current levels, at least, and he'll be joined by representatives of two organizations that are only rarely on the same side of an issue: